freezer333/ramapo/source/courses/cmps147/Winter/index.md

 ## About the online version of this course
 If you have never taken an online course, you may be surprised how easy it is to fall behind (especially during the holiday season!).
 Below I have explained the way the course is organized, and if anything is unclear please email me ASAP.
 The number one thing to remember is that you need to keep pace with the content on moodle, making sure that you master each week’s modules on a consistent basis.
 Computer science, perhaps more than any other subject, builds from lesson to lesson.
 There is no lesson/module that can be safely “skipped” - they will all come back to haunt you if you don’t understand them (or don’t try to learn them!).  **So please - keep up with the work**!.

+<div class="highlight">**Exams:  ** Please note that while this is an online course which does not require you to come to campus for any lectures or class meetings, you are required to take the Mid Term and Final Exam for this course ON CAMPUS.
+Please see below for exam details.</div>

 ### How to get help:
 I will respond to emails very quickly, so whenever you are struggling with a concept, program, or anything else - please get in touch.
 It is best to send me your code as an attachment with any email, so I can see precisely what you are doing.
 I will hold office hours by appointment, just email me and we'll work out a time to meet on campus.